 I love playing the piano, communicating with people and researching new ideas.
 This dynamic trio forms the core of who I am as a teacher.
 My teaching is student-centered – my passion for understanding the whole person is used to create a unique road map for the student I am working with.
 I also believe students thrive in a calm, nurturing environment, so my job is to encourage and inspire each student to reach their individual dreams, while knowing when to step back to allow each student to find their individual voice.

-While all students learn the language of music and acquire new skills in sight-reading, ear training, theory, technique and repertoire, the nonmusical benefits of playing the piano are equally important.
-Piano studies help to develop and maintain critical thinking, and have been shown to improve cognitive development and spatial reasoning skills.
-Additionally, playing music is fun, relaxing, and increases self-confidence.
+Piano also has many benefits outside of music-making.
+While all students learn the language of music and acquire new skills in sight-reading, ear training, theory, technique and repertoire, piano studies help to develop and maintain critical thinking, and have been shown to improve cognitive development and spatial reasoning skills.
+Making and playing music is fun, relaxing, and increases self-confidence.
 At any stage of life or level of skill, playing the piano creates a healthier individual.

 Currently I teach three wonderful programs, each geared for specific needs and age groups: